 A canine back brace for spinal arthritis offering back support and stability

 Hip brace for dog’s aid with hip support for canine hip dysplasia and arthritis in the hip joint

 Dog wheelchairs offer rear leg support for aching hips and leg joints to help improve mobility

 Lifting harnesses offer added support in dogs with leg weakness caused by arthritis

 The type of arthritis support needed will be different for every dog and every situation.
 Mobility aids can be incorporated into a dog’s rehab exercise for additional support and enhancement.

-If your dog’s arthritic condition is advanced they may need to undergo surgery.
-Surgery is only recommended for advanced canine arthritis when no other treatment has worked.
-Surgery is vital in arthritic dogs, especially if they under a lot of pain.
+A dog with an advanced arthritic condition may need to undergo surgery.
+However, canine arthritis surgery is typically a last resort.
+Surgery is only recommended for advanced canine arthritis cases when no other treatment has worked.
+Surgery is vital in arthritic dogs, especially if they are in a lot of pain.
+The type of surgery recommended depends greatly on the age of the dog as well as the severity of the dog’s condition.
+A young dog who is still growing may undergo preventative surgery, whereas a senior dog may have the affected joint removed entirely.
 These surgeries should only be performed by experienced veterinarians and in well-equipped hospitals.
 And only when recommended by your Veterinarian.